donovanhide/keyvadb-cc/README.md

 	* If item does not already exist:
  		* Assign value file offset.
  		* Store changed and original nodes in memory.
+* Create journal file.
 * Write all keys and values to values file at assigned offsets (writev or pwrite).
-* Write all key file length and original nodes to on-disk journal, storing only indexed non-empty key values to save disk space.
 * Write changed nodes to keys file.
 * Delete journal.
-* Write new value file length to value file header.

 ##Recovery Process

-* If value file length does not equal length in value file header, truncate to length in value file header.
+* If journal file exists and expected length == actual length
+	* Truncate values file to previous length
+	* Truncate keys file to previous length
-* If journal file exists write all original nodes to keys file and truncate to previous key file length and delete journal.
+	* Write all original nodes to keys file
+* Delete journal